-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-239 45.00% \$21,314 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+217 41.00% \$18,512 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-210 40.00% \$11,699 с Institutional loan programs.
-146 28.00% \$6,457 D State loan programs.
-4 1.00% \$41,250 E Private student loans made by a bank or lender.
-28 5.00% \$43,858
+195 37.00% \$10,630 с Institutional loan programs.
+126 24.00% \$7,608 D State loan programs.
+5 1.00% \$17,131 E Private student loans made by a bank or lender.
+22 4.00% \$40,910

-Aid to Undergraduate Degree-seeking Nonresident Aliens
+Aid to Undergraduate Degree-seeking Nonresidents